 A key consideration when you’re selecting a science program is flexibility.
 Your program must have the flexibility for you to choose elective courses, such as humanities and arts courses, along with the prerequisite science and math courses.
 If the program you select is too structured, you will not be able to meet all of science and non-science prerequisites for Optometry.

 The Optometry Admission Committee prefers applicants to be enrolled in a Bachelor of Science (BSc) program within a Faculty of Science.
-Due to the rigorous nature of the full course load of the Optometry program, the Admissions Committee also prefers applicants to be pursuing there prerequisite studies with a full course load (five courses per term), for a minimum of 6 terms.
+Due to the rigorous nature of the full course load of the Optometry program, the Admissions Committee also prefers applicants to be pursuing their prerequisite studies with a full course load (five courses per term), for a minimum of 6 terms.

 Q: I’m not going to attend Waterloo for my BSc courses.
 Am I automatically at a disadvantage?